simmu/contact/README.md

 **Step 6.2: Server - Render page with Mockup data

     **Objectives**
+    index.jade
     Learn how to shape our data for rendering the page.
 This is a good pratice on what we want to store/get from the database.
+We will start with returning a list of contact.

 **Bonus: Tooling - Installing nodemon